 The species is wide-ranging, from northern India to Taiwan, including southern China and much of Southeast Asia.
 The large east-west distribution contributes to the range of flower colors, from the dark chocolate brown like this cultivar to lighter olive-greens and album forms.

-We grow Cymbidium sinense outdoors most of the year, and bring them into the cool room under LED lights for a few months when temperatures consistently drop below 40F (4C) at night.
+We grow Cymbidium sinense outdoors most of the year, and bring them into the cool room under LED lights when temperatures consistently drop below 40F (4C) at night.

 Interested in more unique and beautiful orchid images?